lynndylanhurley/devise_token_auth/README.md

 mount_devise_token_auth_for 'User', at: '/auth'
 ~~~

-Any model class can be used, but the class will need to include [`DeviseTokenAuth::Concerns::SetUserByToken`](#model-concerns) for authentication to work properly.
+Any model class can be used, but the class will need to include [`DeviseTokenAuth::Concerns::User`](#model-concerns) for authentication to work properly.

 You can mount this engine to any route that you like. `/auth` is used by default to conform with the defaults of the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module.